UnitedCTF/UnitedCTF2024/challenges/steg/weight-of-secrets/solution/README.md

 Now we need to map `f` with `0.1020`, the `l` with `0.1080`... and so on.

-At this point we can search for a few ways to encode a letter with a number.
+At this point, we can search for a few ways to encode a letter with a number.
 The `0.97` for `a` is a good hint that we are looking at ASCII values.

-Now we just need to write a script to decode the weights of simply do it manually since the flag is only 29 characters long.
+Now we just need to write a script to decode the weights or simply do it manually since the flag is only 29 characters long.
 Scripting is a good idea but the float values can be tricky to use since they will need a few rounding to get the correct ASCII value.

 **Note** It is also possible to read the weights of a model online with a tool like [Netron](https://netron.app/).